Computer-Science-Student-Network/cccs-challenge-dev/CrazyUncleBensCarStore/writeup.md

 We all got a crazy uncle Ben, and this one runs a car dealership!
 In typical uncle Ben fashion, he didn't check to see if his website had any vulnerabilities.
 Can you find all of the user's passwords?

 ## Hints
-- Ever heard of SQLite injection?
 - https://www.sqlite.org/faq.html#q7
 - Try to find the "users" table
+- Look  at the image url

 ## Solution
 We know that we're looking for the user's passwords, so we need to find a database somewhere.
 When we put a double quote into the search bar, we see that it throws a server error.
 This means it's vulnerable to SQL Injection.